 "Well, it kind of … nah.
 You don't want to know," added Sam as he threw out the bait.

-Barricade did not have the patients his brother did and was not in the mood for games, his voice grinding, "Tell me or you might find yourself missing the lower extremities of your body!"
+Barricade did not have the patience his brother did and was not in the mood for games.
+His voice was grinding as he barked, "Tell me or you might find yourself missing the lower extremities of your body!"

 After a moment or two of fake gagging noises and silenced giggles, did Sam speak, "Ugh … I think I just threw up in my mouth."

-"Ugh!" howled Barricade slamming his hand over his optics and sliding on his aft until he was tightly against the wall of his cell, "MY OPTICS!
+"Ugh!" howled Barricade slamming his hand over his optics while he pushed himself tightly against the wall of his cell, "MY OPTICS!
 My brother would never do that.
 Never!
 Shut your mouth, you filthy little human!"

 The human tried not to grin as he started licking his t-shirt, pretending to get a nonexistent barf taste off of his tongue.
 It was by the fifth lick did he realize what kind of ammunition he truly had against Barricade.
 The human quickly buried the grin on his face and got closer to the Decepticon's cell.